LEARNAcademy/syllabus/react/props.md

 Since React is component based, communication between the components is very important.
 Where nested components gave us the ability to build modular interfaces and state gave us a means of tracking and updating data within components, props give us the ability to communicate by passing data and methods between components.
 Specifically, it gives us the ability to pass data down to nested components.

-In a real React application, props for the most part come from state.
+In a React application, props (for the most part) come from state.
 In a very practical sense, props are a snapshot of state that are passed on to components tasked with displaying and/or letting a user interact with that information.

 Information gets passed from the parent component to the child component through the component call.
 It is very similar to how a function get passed information through an argument.